Do Go On - 163 - WW2 Badass Audie Murphy

 That's a dream combo.

-But by my age, you'd won several awards, both for military and film.
+But by my age, he'd won several awards, both for military and film.

 Oh, way before your age.

-So there's a section on, I understand, his Wikipedia
+So there's a section on, I'm just on his Wikipedia page where it says,

 So thank you.